Note

 Azure Container Storage aligns with AKS support for Kubernetes versions using the N-2 practice.
 When releasing a major or minor version, Azure Container Storage validates the latest three available Kubernetes versions in AKS and updates the supported Kubernetes versions accordingly.
 For each release:

-• If compatibility isn't possible due to deprecation or breaking API changes, the release notes will explicitly call out these exceptions.
+- If compatibility isn't possible due to deprecation or breaking API changes, the release notes explicitly call out these exceptions.

 Before upgrading the Kubernetes version in your AKS cluster, we recommend checking if the version is included in the Azure Container Storage version support list.
 If the latest Azure Container Storage version doesn't yet support it, consider deferring the upgrade.
-As a general best practice, validate your workloads with the new version of Kubernetes or the new version of dependent components in a staging environment before upgrading in the production environment.
+Before upgrading in production, test your workloads with the new version of Kubernetes or its components in a staging environment.

 Important guidance for version synchronization